-How to Transfer DVD to USB Flash Drive
+How to Copy DVD to USB Flash Drive

-How to Copy DVD to USB Flash Drive Directly?
+How to Convert DVD to USB Flash Drive Directly

 There's a simple copy-and-paste method for transferring DVDs without copy protection, like homemade DVDs, to a USB flash drive.
 The requirement is a DVD drive on your laptop, or an external DVD drive that can run your DVDs, and a USB flash drive.
 However, keep in mind that this method may not result in files playable on mobile players.